azure-octo/dapr-apim-demo/README.md

 kubectl get pods -l demo=dapr-apim -w
 ```

-> Service is ready when its status is `Running` and the ready column is `2/2` (Dapr and our echo service both started)
+> Service is ready when its status is `Running` and the ready column is `2/2` (Dapr and our echo service containers both started)

 ```shell
 NAME                                READY   STATUS    RESTARTS   AGE